q-benhemsi/expression-problem/README.md

 ### [Non-extensible approach](non-extensible)

 This module contains a simple example of how you may write a pet shop in Scala which supports dogs, cats and fish.
-The supported operations are the food that each pet eats, and whether two given pets are friends.
+The supported operations are the price of each pet, and whether two given pets are friends.

 This module uses a `sealed trait` to represent a pet.
 This means that new pet types cannot be defined outside the file, so it is not data type extensible.
 New functions can be defined on `Pet` though, so it is operation extensible.

 ### [Simple OO approach](simple-oo)

 ### [Simple FP approach](simple-fp)

+This module tries to tackle the issue using some simple FP.
+The pets are defined using a sum type.
+Operations are defined using functions which run pattern matching on the `Pet` type.
+This allows for operation extensibility since we can easily add new functions.
+In this example a function for defining the pet food for each pet is added.
+Data type extensibility since the sum type is a `sealed trait` which cannot be extended outside the file.

 ### [FP typeclass approach](fp-typeclass)